Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations

-A more compact lattice structure is produced when one inserts an additional particle into the center of each of the 6 faces of the cubes in the cubic lattice.
-This results in the well-studied cubic close packing (CCP) configuration, also known as face-centered cubic close packing (Figure \ref{f.popularconf_uniform}, top center panel).
+A more compact lattice structure is produced when one inserts an additional particle into the center of each of the six faces of the cubes in the cubic lattice.
+This results in the well-studied cubic close packing (CCP) configuration, also known as face-centered cubic close packing (Figure~\ref{f.popularconf_uniform}, top center panel).
 This configuration is one of the optimal ways to pack uniform spheres together, with a packing density of $74\%$.
-Similar to the cubic lattice, it has the problem of having preferred directions along the axis and diagonals of the lattice, and multiple other planes in which particles are arranged in a hexagonal grid.
+Similar to the cubic lattice, it has the problem of having preferred directions along the principal axes and diagonals of the lattice, and along multiple other planes in which particles are arranged in a hexagonal grid.
 However these preferred direction are much less pronounced than for the cubic lattice configuration.
-The simplest way to construct this configuration is to start with a plane with spheres in a hexagonal configuration (plane A), and lay on top another such plane (B) so that the spheres fit into the suppressions created by the layer of spheres from the lower plane, filling half the suppressions.
-The third such plane (C) will then be oriented in a way to fill the other half of the suppressions of plane A, while at the same time fitting into the suppressions of plane B. This pattern is then continuously repeated to produce an ABCABC order.
+The simplest way to construct this configuration is to start with a plane with spheres in a hexagonal configuration (plane A), and lay on top another such plane (B) so that the spheres fit into the gaps created by the layer of spheres from the lower plane, filling half the gaps.
+The third such plane (C) will then be oriented in a way to fill the other half of the gaps of plane A, while at the same time fitting into the gaps of plane B. This pattern is then continuously repeated to produce an ABCABC order.